-Alliance for Research Progress Meeting Summary - July 21, 2008
+Alliance for Research Progress - July 21, 2008 Meeting

 The National Institute of Mental Health (NIMH) convened its ninth meeting of the Alliance for Research Progress (Alliance) on Monday, July 21, 2008 in Bethesda, Maryland.
 This document provides an overview of the proceedings.
 The meeting served as an opportunity for participants to hear about exciting new research and advances in the field, to network with colleagues, and to interact directly with the NIMH director, Dr. Thomas Insel, and senior NIMH staff.
 Invitees included representatives from national voluntary organizations representing patients and their families.
 Presentations focused on neurodevelopment research and included information on the recently released RAND report – Invisible Wounds of War and finally an update on the development of the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-V).
 For more information on the speakers, please see the attached agenda and roster of participants.